biicode/docs/c++/howto/howto-c++-ide-configuration.rst

 			-- Detecting CXX compiler ABI info - done
 			-- Configuring done
 			-- Generating done
-			-- Build files have been written to: [hive_build_folder]
+			-- Build files have been written to: [project_build_folder]

 		Finally, you are now ready to open your project with Visual Studio.
-Just double-click on the .sln file inside the build folder of your hive and a VS project will open with the folder structure that appears below.
+Just double-click on the .sln file inside the build folder of your project and a VS project will open with the folder structure that appears below.
 Your source code is located in the third folder:

 		.. image:: /_static/img/visual_studio_tree.jpg